ilmanzo/ilmanzo.github.com/_posts/2016-08-08-wrapping-c-plus-plus-classes-in-python.md

 ```

-we can also write a setup script to create an easy and smooth compilation/install process:
+we can also write a setup script in oreder to provide an easy and smooth compilation/install process:

 {% highlight python %}
 #setup.py